Six Strands of Training

-This strand is designed for schools seeking infusing behavioral/mental health into a tiered PBIS system.
-The focus of this strand will be to develop the Interconnected System’s Framework (ISF) in schools: 1.
-Understand and implement strategies to identify students with behavioral health needs.
-2. Understand and implement evidence-based practices within an ISF.
-3. Understand and connect with the expertise of clinicians to improve student outcomes.
+The Mental Health strand is designed for schools seeking to infuse behavioral/mental health into a tiered PBIS system.
+The focus of this strand will be to develop the Interconnected Systems Framework (ISF) in schools.
+Participants will understand how to identify students with behavioral health needs, develop evidence-based practices within an ISF, and learn to connect with the expertise of clinicians to improve student outcomes.

-This strand is designed for schools that are seeking to align school safety plans with school wide PBIS implementation.
-The focus of this strand will be to provide participants with sustainable school safety strategies that can be utilized in accordance with PBIS implementation plans.
-1.Understand and implement strategies that create safe and supportive environments for all students.
-2. Understand and implement data integration strategies to guide in the program planning of universal interventions that impact school safety.
-3.Understand school safety planning categorized by Prevention/Mitigation, Preparedness, Response and Recovery.
-4. Understand and implement an effective Stakeholders Network that includes Students, Staff, Parents and Community.
+The School Safety strand is designed to help schools understand school safety planning categorized by prevention/mitigation, preparedness, response and recovery.
+The focus of this strand will be to provide participants with sustainable school safety strategies that create safe and supportive environments for all students, data integration strategies to guide in the program planning of universal interventions that impact school safety, and the use of an effective stakeholders network that includes students, staff, parents and community members.